Rilmxp/Veggie-Menu/README.md

 - **Folders and file structure**.

   - `Features` folder has been divided into different categories to reduce clutter.
-Each folder has an `index.js` which import and exports in only one place all the components from that specific feature.
+Each folder has an `index.js` which imports and exports in only one place all the components from that specific feature.
 As an example, all input fields and forms components will be found in the the `forms` folder and navbar and footer in the `layout` folder.

   - `context` folder contains all Redux files.